 Being charitable and donating to others gives your business the opportunity to help your community and set a good example for others.
 You can pick a particular organization or donate to several.
 When it comes time to do your taxes, however, can make things a little more complex.
 But following a few key guidelines can help you get the right deductions and file your taxes correctly.

 Deductible or not deductible?
-There are different rules for different types of donations.
+There are different rules for different types of charitable donation deductions.
 Here are some general rules for specific types.

-Donated goods can be deducted as long as they are donated to an recognized organization and you did not receive anything in return.
+Donated goods can be deducted as long as they are donated to a recognized organization and you did not receive anything in return.

 Any time you donate and plan to deduct it from your taxes, remember that the burden of proof of your donation is on you.
 Depending on the size and type of company you own, laws may be very different.
 If it gets confusing, consider consulting a professional.
-To help you through more of the details, you can also review helpful links.
+To help you through more of the details.